June 25, 2018/ Maria Parker

 As if it was yesterday, I remembered.
 But now I was strong, I was floating, I was cycling, I was free.
 I roared out loud with laughter and perhaps a tear of joy.
 Pure joy.

-Cruzbike, and the support and cheers of the Cruzbike Tribe and each of you, allowed me to fully embrace being alive again.
+Cruzbike, and the support and cheers of the Cruzbike Community and each of you, allowed me to fully embrace being alive again.

 You can watch a video about Jeffrey Here: (spoiler: it features Cruzbike)